Budapestby VisitCity Guides

 112 emergency number connects to English-speaking operators 24/7 across Budapest

-Stress can scramble even the clearest thinking.
-When you dial 112, stay calm and provide information in this order:
+Stress can make your brain go blank.
+When you call 112, stay calm and give them info in this order:

-Your name and phone number so dispatchers can reconnect if needed.
-Describe what happened in simple, clear terms – "person collapsed," "car accident," or "apartment fire."
-State your exact location including street name, building number, floor, and nearby landmarks.
-In Budapest's winding streets, mentioning recognizable spots like "near Chain Bridge" or "opposite Great Market Hall" helps emergency crews find you faster.
+Your name and phone number so they can call you back if needed.
+Tell them what happened in simple words like "person fell down," "car crash," or "building on fire."
+Say exactly where you are with the street name, building number, floor, and anything nearby they'll recognize.
+In Budapest's twisting streets, mentioning places like "near Chain Bridge" or "across from Great Market Hall" helps emergency crews find you faster.

 Modern Duna Medical Center building exterior with glass facade and trees